 If you want to change the URL, here’s how: when you add or edit a post, the permalink is shown beneath the title box.
 Click the Edit button to the right of it and make your changes.
 To make it easy to read, remember to put dashes between words.

-There are many ways to make using WordPress even easier by exploring all the features, or changing some settings and these are just a few I’ve come across.
-What have you found to make blogging with WordPress better?
+There are many ways to make using WordPress even easier by exploring all the features, or changing some settings.
+These are just a few I’ve come across – what have you found to make blogging with WordPress better?